The Anti Bullying Alliance defines bullying as;

 Reporting, responding and recording incidents

 It is important that incidents of alleged bullying are reported immediately so that appropriate action can be taken by the school in supporting all parties involved.
-If the incident is deemed not to be bullying, it will still be considered serious and therefore dealt with under the Behaviour Policy.
+If the incident is deemed not to be bullying, it will still be considered serious and therefore dealt with under the Behaviour Policy in conjunction with the Anti Bullying Policy- see school policy section of website.

-Parents are encouraged to report any concerns relating to bullying to the tutor or Head of Year via a telephone call or, if required, an appointment.
+Parents are encouraged to report any concerns relating to bullying to the tutor or Head of Year via a telephone call, email or, if required, an appointment.
 Should neither be available then a member of the Senior Leadership Team will act on their behalf.

 We will provide support to pupils who are bullied by: